 Historically, before horses and cars, mobility was walking.
 Now, many of us would like walking to be a bigger part of everyday life.
-With Renata it can be our primary transport and we can use a public system for the longer trips?
+With Renata it will be our primary transport and we can use the subway for longer trips.

 We provide a holistic plan that will conserve land and energy, improve quality of life, and be cost effective.
-It’s not a government project, instead it will be driven by its effectiveness and profitability.
-It will fit our long term sustainable vision that will continue to be effective for 200 years and beyond.
+It’s not a government project, but it requires Government leadership to navigate new approvals.
+It is a very large and fantastic development.
+It fits our long term sustainable vision that will continue to be effective for 200 years and beyond.

 Call it a ‘pedestrian-oriented development’.